Skinny Quinoa Veggie Dip

 Don’t let the name fool you.
-This good-for-you recipe might be for the athlete in training, but it has plenty of flavor to satisfy your roster.
-We use crunchy cucumber slices for dippers. —Jennifer Gizzi, Packers Women's Association, Green Bay, Wisconsin
+This good-for-you recipe will appeal to the health-conscious, but it has plenty of flavor to satisfy everyone.
+We use crunchy cucumber slices for dippers. —Jennifer Gizzi, Green Bay, Wisconsin

 - 2 cans (15 ounces) black beans, rinsed and drained